The Best Math Curriculum – Mr D Math Pre Algebra

 What we love about Mr. D Math

 I am warmly urging you to consider this program for pre-algebra and up.
 It’s got everything we need and if your wishlist looks a bit like ours, chances are that you will love it, too.
+Try it out today to see if this is the best math curriculum for you, too.

 We love Mr. D Math because it’s a very flexible program.
 With choices between live and self-paced, you will find it works for both math-loving kids and math-reluctant kids.